Valedictorian: Selection

-Awards

-A valedictorian is usually given a gold medal during the graduation ceremony, with the salutatorian receiving a silver medal.

 Controversy

-The awarding of the valedictorian honor may be the subject of heated controversy.
+The awarding of the valedictorian honor can be controversial.
 Often the differences separating the top student from the nearest competitors are small, and sometimes there are accusations that the winner took advantage of the rules in a way that seemed unfair, such as taking easy courses to get additional credits.
 Some schools have dropped the honor or changed the rules to allow multiple recipients.
 In turn, such changes have led to complaints that it is unfair to change the rules after a competition has begun.
 The New Jersey Commissioner of Education, for example, required schools to make changes to valedictorian award policy effective only for the incoming freshman class, not students already enrolled.

-Another New Jersey case raised the question of whether accommodations for students under the Individuals with Disabilities Education Act and related laws should affect valedictorian honors.
+In 2003, a New Jersey case raised the question of whether accommodations for students under the Individuals with Disabilities Education Act and related laws should affect valedictorian honors.
 In Hornstine v.
 Township of Moorestown, a U.S. District Court judge blocked the Moorestown Superintendent of Schools from retroactively changing school policy to deny a disabled student sole honors.
 While those who do well in school often find success in university and professional life, one study claimed to show that valedictorians were not any more likely to excel at a global scale than other students, with the argument being made that those with passions for subjects are more likely to excel, yet those same students tend to find it more difficult to work hard at subjects that they are not interested in.